BHSAI/BRILIA/README.md

 ```
   \BRILIA>  BRILIA.exe [input_file] Species [species_name] Chain H
 ```
-8. To plot lineage trees, type:
+8. To plot lineage trees and other plots, type:
 ```
-  \BRILIA>  BRILIA.exe plotTree [BRILIA_output_file]
+  \BRILIA>  BRILIA.exe runAnalysis [BRILIA_output_file]
 ```
-  Trees will be saved in a folder called "Tree" in the same folder where the output file is.
+  In the same folder where the output file is, There will be a "Trees" and "Analysis" folders.

 ### For LINUX
 5. Open up the linux terminal.